Hamiltonian analysis for linearly acceleration-dependent Lagrangians

 \section{Analysis of the constraints}

-Following the ordinary Dirac treatment for constrained systems we require to decompose the set of primary and secondary constraints into first- and second-class constraints~\cite{Dirac, gauge, rothe}.
-According to equations~(\ref{eq:PB0}), (\ref{eq:PB1}) and (\ref{eq:Xmunu}) we construct the matrix $\Omega_{ij}$ whose elements are the Poisson brackets among all the constraints
+Following the ordinary Dirac treatment for constrained systems we require to decompose the set of primary and secondary constraints into first- and second-class constraints~\cite{Dirac,gauge,rothe}.
+According to Eqs.~(\ref{eq:PB0}), (\ref{eq:PB1}) and (\ref{eq:Xmunu}) we construct the matrix $\Omega_{ij}$ whose elements are the PB among all the constraints

 where $M_{\mu\nu}$ and $X_{\mu\nu}$ were defined in~(\ref{eq:Mmunu}) and~(\ref{eq:Xmunu}), respectively, and $i,j=1,2,\ldots,N, N +1, \ldots, 2N$.
 The rank of this non-singular matrix is $2N$ which indicates the presence of $2N$ second-class constraints.
 Indeed, the primary and secondary constraints exhaust the whole set of constraints being second-class and we can use them as mere identities strongly equal to zero.
 This is useful in order to express some canonical variables in terms of others.
 The counting of degrees of freedom (dof) is readily obtained~\cite{gauge}: $\mathrm{dof} = [4N - 2N]/2= N$.